Medical Properties (MPW) Stock Sinks As Market Gains: Here's Why

-Coming into today, shares of the health care real estate investment trust had gained 13.19% in the past month.
-In that same time, the Finance sector gained 4.21%, while the S&P 500 gained 3.55%.
+Heading into today, shares of the health care real estate investment trust had lost 2.71% over the past month, lagging the Finance sector's gain of 2.37% and the S&P 500's gain of 1.5% in that time.

-The investment community will be closely monitoring the performance of Medical Properties in its forthcoming earnings report.
-In that report, analysts expect Medical Properties to post earnings of $0.25 per share.
-This would mark a year-over-year decline of 32.43%.
-Our most recent consensus estimate is calling for quarterly revenue of $287.04 million, down 18.04% from the year-ago period.
+Investors will be eagerly watching for the performance of Medical Properties in its upcoming earnings disclosure.
+The company is expected to report EPS of $0.25, down 32.43% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $287.04 million, down 18.04% from the prior-year quarter.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $1.19 per share and revenue of $1.23 billion, indicating changes of -25.16% and +41.47%, respectively, compared to the previous year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $1.19 per share and a revenue of $1.23 billion, representing changes of -25.16% and +41.47%, respectively, from the prior year.

-Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Medical Properties.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Medical Properties.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.

-The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 2.13% lower.
-As of now, Medical Properties holds a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, there's been a 1.78% fall in the Zacks Consensus EPS estimate.
+Medical Properties is currently a Zacks Rank #3 (Hold).

-Investors should also note Medical Properties's current valuation metrics, including its Forward P/E ratio of 3.97.
-This valuation marks a discount compared to its industry's average Forward P/E of 11.56.
+Looking at valuation, Medical Properties is presently trading at a Forward P/E ratio of 3.63.
+For comparison, its industry has an average Forward P/E of 11.29, which means Medical Properties is trading at a discount to the group.

-We can additionally observe that MPW currently boasts a PEG ratio of 1.32.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The average PEG ratio for the REIT and Equity Trust - Other industry stood at 2.3 at the close of the market yesterday.
+We can also see that MPW currently has a PEG ratio of 1.21.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+The REIT and Equity Trust - Other was holding an average PEG ratio of 2.24 at yesterday's closing price.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-With its current Zacks Industry Rank of 142, this industry ranks in the bottom 44% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 144, positioning it in the bottom 43% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report